bozsuno/bachelor-/README.md

 then programm have to

 <first>
-calculate Function F(finite) and f(infinite) for String-input from 000000000 - 111111111 (0-2^10)
+-calculate Function F(finite) and f(infinite) for String-input from 000000000 - 111111111 (0-2^10)
 and then plot a 2D xy-Graph,

 x =  0.input to decimal
 y =  output of function f of input

 <second
-  Check if this recieved Automata "minimal" by prosedure
+ -Check if this recieved Automata "minimal" by prosedure

   = Yes : output => already minimal
   = No : minimize Automat til get a minimal Automat => output a new minimal Automat